- 30.3 MP Mirrorless Camera

 HDMI Output:

-The EOS R’s 10-bit color and C-log are substantially improved over the RP’s 8-bit color without C-log if you shoot HDMI video.
+If you shoot an HDMI video, the EOS R’s 10-bit color and C-log are substantially improved over the RP’s 8-bit color without C-log.

 It doesn’t apply to all photographers or most of them, but many people may get the RP for YouTube and video production.